gopi487krishna/proposal-gsoc-2020/README.md

 **Use of Parsing Policy instead of hard coding the rules** Currently the parsing rules are baked into the fits  module .
 The fits standard is a pretty old standard and with time many changes/ features  may be introduced requiring the parser to support those.
 One way is to  update the code base for newer changes but can there be a better solution?
 A good solution that i feel would be to use **parsing policy** that can either be written by the user or provided from boost itself.
 In simple terms a parsing policy defines the rules on how the file needs to be parsed . *Its like an interface but only thing is the interface is enforced at compile time rather than runtime with 0 performance overhead.* This will not only support  boost but will also support companies that want to make their custom proprietary format based on the original FITS standard.
-We will provide a default one that confirms strictThat would ultimately increase the user base for this library (as custom parsing rules ( like parsing value using some other library instead of boost because of better performance etc.)  are supported without hurting performance).
-This would provide a small help in boost being the gold standard.
+We will provide a default one that confirms strictly to the standard and others can make one if necessary.
+This would provide an immense amount of flexiblity and that would ultimately increase the user base for this library (as custom parsing rules ( like parsing value using some other library instead of boost because of better performance etc.)  are supported without hurting performance).
+This would provide a small help in making boost the gold standard of C++ libraries.

 To better understand this design pattern and its advantages kindly refer to the competency test solution.